 The BSS Color field is an unsigned integer whose value is the BSS Color of the BSS corresponding to the AP, IBSS STA, mesh STA or TDLS STA that transmitted this element, except that a value of 0 in this field is used if one or more intended recipient STAs of an HE PPDU is not a member of a transmitting STA’s BSS.(#73)

+The Partial BSS Color Length field is an unsigned integer whose value is the number of partial bits of the BSS Color of the BSS corresponding to the AP that transmitted this element.
+When the Partial BSS Color field is not equal to 0, the value of the Partial BSS Color Length field is used as N in Equation (11-ax1) for the AID assignment (As defined in 11.x.y (AID Assignment Rule)).
+When the Partial BSS Color Length field is 0, AID is not assigned not following the rule defined in 11.x.y (AID Assignment Rule).
+Values 5-7 of the Partial BSS Color Length field are reserved.

 The Default PE Duration subfield indicates the PE duration in units of 4 μs, for an HE trigger-based PPDU that is solicited with UL MU Response Scheduling in the A-Control subfield.
 Values 5-7 of the Default PE Duration subfield are reserved.(#1)

 TGax Editor: Insert new subclause 11.x.y.